 In this article:

-The best way to protect yourself and your family from the flu is to get vaccinated.
-The vaccine offers protection against getting the flu as well as severe illness if you do contract the flu.
+The best way to protect yourself and your family from flu complications is to get your flu shot.

 What are symptoms of the flu?

 Some people may experience vomiting and diarrhea, though that is more common among children than adults.

 Most people who get the flu will recover in less than two weeks.
 But some can develop moderate to severe complications, including:

 - Sinus and ear infections